ankon/dotfiles/.bashrc.d/README.md

 unset rc
 ```

 This allows the dotfiles project to just define small snippets and install those, and not have to touch the default configuration at all.
+The dotfiles `.bashrc` includes that snippet, but also sorts the files based on their name, so that there can be basic dependencies between them.